 - My initial consultations are informational, only; I provide no strategic advice during them.
 I also don’t quote fees in those calls.
-Please see my blog for complimentary strategic assistance and see the “The Thrive Business Engagement Process” page for more details about my fee quoting process.
+Please see my blog for complimentary strategic assistance and see the “The Thrive Business Engagement Process” page for more details about my price quoting process.

 - I don’t offer my services without a formal contract.
 For some clients, an email agreement suffices, but I accept those at my discretion.